dgraph-io/graphql-dgraph-web/README.md

 ### Deploy

-Build all tags with `pathPrefix` execpt master like -
+Build all tags with `pathPrefix` except master like -

 ```
 yarn build --prefix-paths